sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 Done List

-- creation of winner page
+- creation of winner page #39 (forgot to include all hashtags in the commit)
-- images path fixed
+- images path fixed (from M3 presentation)
-- drag effect
+- drag effect #40
 - ocuupied-cup images

 Todo List